HuasoFoundries/google-maps-documentation/docs/google.maps.places.PlaceResult.md

 <tr>
 <td><code>id</code></td>
 <td><code>string</code></td>
 <td>A unique identifier denoting this Place.
 This identifier may not be used to retrieve information about this Place, and to verify the identity of a Place across separate searches.
-As <code>id</code>s can occasionally change, it is recommended that the stored <code>id</code> for a Place be compared with the <code>id</code> returned in later Details requests for the same Place, and updated if necessary.</td>
+As <code>id</code>s can occasionally change, it is recommended that the stored <code>id</code> for a Place be compared with the <code>id</code> returned in later Details requests for the same Place, and updated if necessary.
+Note: This has been deprecated in favor of <code>place_id</code>.</td>
 </tr>
 <tr>
 <td><code>international_phone_number</code></td>